Willie Cole: Works

-Cole is best known for assembling and transforming ordinary domestic and used objects such as irons, ironing boards, high-heeled shoes, hair dryers, bicycle parts, wooden matches, lawn jockeys, and other discarded appliances and hardware, into imaginative and powerful works of art and installations."The objects that I use I see as them finding me, more so than me finding them and looking for an object.
+Cole is best known for assembling and transforming ordinary domestic and used objects such as irons, ironing boards, high-heeled shoes, hair dryers, bicycle parts, wooden matches, lawn jockeys, and other discarded appliances and hardware, into works of art and installations."The objects that I use I see as them finding me, more so than me finding them and looking for an object.
 I see an object and suddenly I recognize what I can do with the object.
 So in that sense there is an energy or spirit connection to the object.
 I am exploring the possibilities of these objects. [...]
 I say that I can make anything out of everything and everything out of anything.
 I challenge myself to do that.
 Sometimes it takes longer than I’d like which is why I work in series as I try to master the thing.
 I made art out of irons for 15 years before I switched to bicycles.
 I do shoes steady now since 2005 but it’s all the same thing to me.
 It’s a different object on our level of everyday perception but once you see it as a particle the possibilities are endless."In 1989, Cole garnered attention in the art world with works using the steam iron as a motif.
 Cole imprinted iron scorch marks on a variety of media, showing not only their wide-ranging decorative potential but also to reference Cole’s African-American heritage.
 He used the marks to suggest the transport and branding of slaves, the domestic role of black women, and ties to Ghanaian cloth design and Yoruba gods.

-Through the repetitive use of single objects in multiples, Cole’s assembled sculptures acquire a transcending and renewed metaphorical meaning, or become a critique of our consumer culture.
-Cole’s work is generally discussed in the context of postmodern eclecticism, combining references and appropriation ranging from African and African-American imagery, to Dada’s readymades and Surrealism’s transformed objects, and icons of American pop culture or African and Asian masks, into highly original and witty assemblages.
+Through the repetitive use of single objects in multiples, Cole's assembled sculptures acquire a transcending and renewed metaphorical meaning, or become a critique of our consumer culture.
+Cole’s work is generally discussed in the context of postmodern eclecticism, combining references and appropriation ranging from African and African-American imagery, to Dada’s readymades and Surrealism's transformed objects, and icons of American pop culture or African and Asian masks, into highly original and witty assemblages.
 Some of Cole’s interactive installations also draw on simple game board structures that include the element of chance while physically engaging the viewer.

 His "Anne Klein With a Baby in Transit," from 2009, uses discarded high-heeled shoes to depict a mother and child.
 The well-worn black shoes combine to recall traditional African sculptures.
 It was a gift from the Brenden Mann Foundation to the Minneapolis Institute of Arts.

 Cole's work is included in the Afrofuturist Period Room exhibition Before Yesterday We Could Fly at the Metropolitan Museum of Art.